 The revised text is as follows:

-“MIS primitives and messages can be used to transfer radio configuration information for handover and mobility management, and they can be used to provide radio resource configuration for seamless handover. ”
+“This use case is radio resource coordination of MIS framework for handover in SDRAN environment where MNs from a cell are re-assigned to neighboring cells with available resources.
+MIS primitives and messages can be used to transfer radio configuration information for handover and mobility management, and they can be used to provide radio resource configuration for seamless handover.
+The SDN provides interfaces for exchange of primitives between network entity (e.g., Point of attachment) and the centralized controller (e.g., PoA controller) where it needs to be handled.”

 Comment #23 (Clause 6.1, Page 98, Line 7).
 It is not clear whether RAN include backhaul or not.
 Backhaul does not need to be part of RAN.